-For pregnant women: Talk to your doctor if you’re pregnant or planning to become pregnant.
+For pregnant people: Talk to your doctor if you’re pregnant or planning to become pregnant.
 This drug should only be used if the potential benefit justifies the potential risk to the pregnancy.
-If a woman takes this drug for a long time during pregnancy, it can lead to opioid withdrawal syndrome in a newborn.
+If a person takes this drug for a long time during pregnancy, it can lead to opioid withdrawal syndrome in a newborn.
 This can be life threatening for the baby.
 Call your doctor right away if you become pregnant while taking this drug.

 For children: This medication has not been studied in children.
 It should not be used in people younger than 18 years.
 If a child accidentally swallows this drug, it can lead to overdose.
 This can be fatal (cause death).